segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 <!-- TODO: normalize headings about Unique IDs and queueing-->
-### How Do You Handle Unique Identifiers?
+### Analytics-React and Unique Identifiers

-A key component of any analytics platform is consistently and accurately identifying users.
-Some kind of ID must be assigned and persisted on the device so that user actions can be effectively studied.
+One of the most important parts of any analytics platform is the ability to consistently and accurately identify users.
+To do this, the platform must assign and persist some form of identification on the device, so you can analyze user actions effectively.
 This is especially important for funnel conversion analysis and retention analysis.
-Naturally the Analytics SDK needs a unique ID for each user.

 #### iOS

-To protect end-users' privacy, Apple places restrictions on how these IDs can be generated and used.
-Here's an explanation of these policies from Apple, and how we generate IDs in compliance.
+Apple restricts how you can generate and use unique IDs to help protect end-users' privacy.
+Segment generates IDs while remaining in compliance with Apple's policies.

-Before iOS 5 developers had access to uniqueIdentifier which was a hardware-specific serial number that was consistent across different apps, vendors and installs.
+Before iOS 5 developers had access to `uniqueIdentifier`, which was a hardware-specific serial number that was consistent across different apps, vendors and installs.
 Starting with iOS 5, however, [Apple deprecated access to this identifier](https://developer.apple.com/news/?id=3212013a).
-In iOS 6 Apple introduced the identifierForVendor which protects end-users from cross-app identification.
-In iOS 7 Apple [restricted access to the device's MAC address](http://techcrunch.com/2013/06/14/ios-7-eliminates-mac-address-as-tracking-option-signaling-final-push-towards-apples-own-ad-identifier-technology/), which was being used by many developers as a workaround to get a device-specific serial number similar to like uniqueIdentifier.
+In iOS 6 Apple introduced the `identifierForVendor` which protects end-users from cross-app identification.
+In iOS 7 Apple [restricted access to the device’s MAC address](http://techcrunch.com/2013/06/14/ios-7-eliminates-mac-address-as-tracking-option-signaling-final-push-towards-apples-own-ad-identifier-technology/), which many developers used as a workaround to get a similar device-specific serial number to replace  `uniqueIdentifier`.

-Segment's iOS library supports iOS 7+ by generating a UUID and storing it on disk.
-This is in line with the privacy policies required by Apple, maintains compatibility, and leaves open the option for multiple users on one device since the UUID can be regenerated.
+Segment’s iOS library supports iOS 7+ by generating a UUID and storing it on disk.
+This complies with Apple’s required privacy policies, maintains compatibility, and also enables correct tracking in situations where multiple people use the same device, since the UUID can be regenerated.

 #### Android

-Our SDK also collects the [Advertising ID](https://developer.android.com/google/play-services/id.html) provided by Play Services.
-Make sure the Play Services Ads library is included as a dependency for your application.
-This is the ID that should be used for advertising purposes.
-This value will be set to `context.device.advertisingId`.
+The Segment SDK<!-- TODO which?
+Android or RN?--> also collects the [Advertising ID](https://developer.android.com/google/play-services/id.html) provided by Play Services.
+Make sure you include the Play Services Ads library as a dependency for your application. <!-- TODO what?-->This is the ID that should be used for advertising purposes.
+This value is set to `context.device.advertisingId`.

-We also collect the [Android ID](http://developer.android.com/reference/android/provider/Settings.Secure.html#ANDROID_ID) as `context.device.id`.
-Some destinations rely on this field being the Android ID, so take care if you choose to override the default value.
+Segment also collects the [Android ID](http://developer.android.com/reference/android/provider/Settings.Secure.html#ANDROID_ID) as `context.device.id`.
+Some destinations rely on this field being the Android ID.
+Check the documentation for the destinations you use and consider if you really want to override the default value.

 ### How does the SDK queue API calls?

-Our library queues API calls and uploads them in batches so that we don't drain your user's battery life by making a network request for each event tracked.
+The Analytics-React library queues API calls and uploads them in batches.
+This limits the number of network calls made, and helps save battery on the user's device.

-As soon as you send as an event, we'll save it to disk, and if queue size reaches your specified maximum queue size (which is 20 by default), we flush the queue and upload all the events in a single batch.
-Since the data is persisted right away, there is no data loss even if the app is killed, or the operating system crashes.
+When you send an event, the library saves it to disk.
+When the queue size reaches the maximum size you specify (20 by default), the library flushes the queue and uploads the events in a single batch.
+Since the data is saved immediately, it isn't lost even if the app is killed or the operating system crashes.

-The queue behavior may differ for Device-mode destinations.
-For instance, Mixpanel's SDK queues events and then flushes them when the app goes to the background only.
+The queue behavior might differ for Device-mode destinations.
+For example, Mixpanel's SDK queues events and then flushes them only when the app goes to the background.

-This is why even if you see events in the debugger, the Device-mode destination may not show them on their dashboards yet, simply because their mobile SDK may still have them queued.
-The opposite may also happen, that we have some events queued so they haven't shown up in the debugger, but the Device-mode destination has already sent the events to their servers.
+This is why even if you see events in the debugger, the Device-mode destination may not show them on their dashboards yet because they might still be in their mobile SDK's queue.
+The opposite may also happen: the Device-mode destination SDK might send events to its servers before Segment sends its queue, so events could show up in the destination's dashboard before they appear in the Segment debugger.

 ## Getting Started